spaceprofessor/aed-handout/HAAE-D04_Handout.md

 ![](figures/haae-d04_lifting_Seite_11.png)

 Now let's compare the deceleration.
 It is even worse than in our analytical calculation.
-For the above noted conditions, the maximal deceleration increases from about $5.5\,\mathrm{g}$ to about $9\,\mathrm{g}$.
+For the above noted conditions, the maximal deceleration increases from about 5.5 g to about 9 g.

 ---

 ![](figures/haae-d04_lifting_Seite_12.png)

-The velocity-over-altitude curve shows that both curves are quite similar for high velocities but differ considerably for low velocities $\lesssim 1\,\mathrm{km/s}$.
+The velocity-over-altitude curve shows that both curves are quite similar for high velocities but differ considerably for low velocities $\lesssim$ 1 km/s.
 Now, the entry vehicle does not get "stuck in the air" anymore but reaches the ground with the free-fall velocity.

 ---